peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

  * System.ArithmeticException:
 The rounding mode is Rounding.Unnecessary and the result is not exact.

- * System.ArgumentNullException:
-The parameter  <i>divisor</i>
- or  <i>exponent</i>
- or  <i>ctx</i>
- is null.

 ### DivideToIntegerNaturalScale

     public PeterO.ExtendedFloat DivideToIntegerNaturalScale(
         PeterO.ExtendedFloat divisor);

-Divides two ExtendedFloat objects, and returns the integer part of the result, rounded down, with the preferred exponent set to this value's exponent minus the divisor's exponent.
+Divides two arbitrary-precision binary floats, and returns the integer part of the result, rounded down, with the preferred exponent set to this value's exponent minus the divisor's exponent.

 <b>Parameters:</b>